-5053-AP Chinese (5 Credits) Term: Full Year Grade Eligibility: 12 Prerequisites: Teacher recommendation and successful completion of Chinese V Course Description: The AP Chinese course prepares students to demonstrate their level of Chinese proficiency across the three communicative modes (Interpersonal, Interpretive, and Presentational) and the five goal areas (Communication, Cultures, Connections, Comparisons, and Communities) as outlined in the Standards for Foreign Language Learning in the 21st Century.
+5053-AP Chinese (5 Credits) Term: Full Year Grade Eligibility: 12 Prerequisites: Minimum final grade (FG) of 85% in Chinese IV Honors or successful completion of any Chinese IV course and teacher recommendation Course Description: The AP Chinese course prepares students to demonstrate their level of Chinese proficiency across the three communicative modes (Interpersonal, Interpretive, and Presentational) and the five goal areas (Communication, Cultures, Connections, Comparisons, and Communities) as outlined in the Standards for Foreign Language Learning in the 21st Century.
 The course focuses on language proficiency while interweaving level and age-appropriate cultural content throughout, and providing for frequent formative assessment of students' developing proficiencies within the context of their learning.
 To prepare for the AP Chinese Exam, instructional materials, and activities are carefully and strategically adapted from authentic sources to support the linguistic and cultural goals of the course.
 Possible/Suggested Progression of RFH Chinese Courses